adel-alkhaldi/Oracle_APEX_CRUD_DB/README.md

 The project involved designing and implementing a university library management system using Oracle's enterprise database technology stack.
 This documentation encapsulates my entire internship journey, covering both theoretical knowledge and hands-on practical implementation.

-Another thing was documenting the soft skills & experience i gained
+Another thing was documenting the soft skills & experience I gained and dealing with IT HelpDesk throughout the development of this project (Going through 3 peak registration periods while staying sane & developing is alone a miracle)

 > **⚠️ Note:** The original codebase and SQL scripts have been lost due to technical issues.
 This repository serves as a complete documentation reference of the implementation process, methodologies, and lessons learned.